 Desert Hand and Physical Therapy

-At Desert Hand and Physical Therapy we are focused on making sure our patients get better.
-From arthritis pain to ankle pain, our team of licensed professionals have the skills and know-how, to make sure that when you walk through our doors, you leave feeling better than when you came.
+At Desert Hand and Physical Therapy, we are focused on making sure our patients get better.
+From arthritis pain to ankle pain, our team of licensed professionals has the skills and know-how, to make sure that when you walk through our doors, you leave feeling better than when you came.
 We understand that pain is uncomfortable and inconvenient, which is why we have dedicated ourselves to getting rid of it.

-At Desert Hand and Physical Therapy, we treat the cause of your pain, not just symptoms.
+At Desert Hand and Physical Therapy, we treat the cause of your pain, not just the symptoms.
 Our trained, certified specialists are there when you need them, eager to help you with the source of your problem and teach you about what you can do about it.
 We understand that your pain is getting in the way of a busy life, and we will do everything we can to help you take control of your treatment on your time.

-Desert Hand Therapy opened its doors in 1997, with one therapist, and office manager, and a shared goal of providing their patients with the best and most qualified upper-extremity care in the Valley of the Sun.
-Today, Desert Hand and Physical Therapy employ 25 therapists in 10 locations around the Valley.
+Desert Hand Therapy opened its doors in 1997, with one therapist, an office manager, and a shared goal of providing their patients with the best and most qualified upper-extremity care in the Valley of the Sun.
+Today, Desert Hand and Physical Therapy employ 25 therapists in 13 locations around the Valley.
 Although we have grown to meet the needs of a population that has exploded in size, our goals have remained the same.
 First and foremost, our priorities haven’t changed since day one: To provide skilled, talented and quality care in a comfortable and caring environment, meeting the needs of our patients and their families.

 Hand Therapy & Physical Therapy Services